peteqian/A-Star-CPP-Testing/README.md

 > CSIT314/test/CMakeLists.txt
 2. Then edit on line 5 to add your new file to ensure that cmake has linked the files and libraries together:
 > set(Sources SimTests.cpp Data.cpp >insert_your_new_file_here<)

-# Notes:
-1. The executable of the test program is built in build/test.
-Any files you create in your test code will be located in this directory.
-2. The files in the home directory are just for static test data to remove annoying randomness involved in generating the test data for debugging the test case functionality.
-This should not be tested in the final production.